OUCOPT/oucopt.github.io/_pages/home.md

 研究方向 (参见 [Research](research)).

 团队成员 (参见 [Team](team)).

-We are located at OUC.
-We exchange ideas and work with our neighbors from [Quantum Matter & Optics](http://www.physics.leidenuniv.nl/qo-home), as well as with the colleagues from our [world-class theory section](https://www.lorentz.leidenuniv.nl).

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**